hethan0721-lgtm/CEL-GRADE-Training-Pipeline/text_pipeline/README.md

 * `k_neighbors=5`
 * Default random seed of 42

-Balanced class weights are calculated from the resampled training labels and converted to `scale_pos_weight` for XGBoost.
+Balanced class weights are calculated from the resampled training labels and converted into the `scale_pos_weight` value used by XGBoost.

 Five-fold stratified cross-validation is performed for internal diagnostic evaluation.
 Each fold independently fits its preprocessing components and applies SMOTE only to the training rows of that fold.

-Cross-validation does not select model hyperparameters or replace the final fitted model.
+Cross-validation is not used to select hyperparameters and does not replace the final fitted model.

 ## 6. Data Leakage Prevention